patri27x/datamodel_b07_poly/specifications/datamodel_b07.md

 ### PhysicalParameter

-All physical parameters that are relevant for the chemical reaction
+All physical parameters that are relevant for the chemical reaction.

 - __temperature__
   - Type: float